Azerbaijan’s daily COVID-19 recoveries outnumber infections | News.az

 Azerbaijan’s daily COVID-19 recoveries outnumber infections

-Azerbaijan has registered 2,075 new coronavirus cases in the past 24 hours, the Operational Headquarters under the Cabinet of Ministers said on Wednesday.
+Azerbaijan has detected 1,196 new COVID-19 cases, 2,162 patients have recovered and 27 patients have died, the Operational Headquarters under Azerbaijani Cabinet of Ministers said on Friday.

-As many as 2,480 patients have recovered, and 32 patients have died over the past day, the headquarters informed.
+Up until now, 319,109 people have been infected with coronavirus in the country, 289,460 of them have recovered, and 4,517 people have died.
+Currently, 25,132 people are under treatment in special hospitals.

+To reveal the COVID-19 cases, 11,319 tests have been carried out in Azerbaijan over the past day, and a total of 3,241,186 tests have been conducted so far.